 Speed limits as low as 20mph should normally be introduced with extensive traffic calming measures (e.g. speed tables, and speed bumps) to ensure that speeds are in compliance with the limit, or where speeds are already low.

-When considering the appropriate speed limit, other factors must be assessed as installing the wrong speed limit on a road will mean it won’t work properly.
-The speed limit must be appropriate, taking into account all the road’s characteristics and the surrounding environment, such as whether the locality is a built up area, near a school or a town centre.
+All relevant factors must be taken into account when considering the appropriate speed limit for any given road, other factors must be assessed as installing the wrong speed limit on a road will mean it won’t work properly.
+The speed limit must be appropriate, taking into account all the road’s characteristics and the surrounding environment, such as whether the locality is built up area, near a school or a town centre.

 20mph zones have generally been considered in residential areas to keep speeds low.